oxinabox/MultiResolutionIterators.jl/README.md

 ## See also

  - [AbstractTrees.jl](https://github.com/Keno/AbstractTrees.jl): An iterator of iterators of ... etc duck-types as an `AbstractTree` and will work with AbstractTrees.jl
+ - [MultiScaleArrays.jl](https://github.com/JuliaDiffEq/MultiScaleArrays.jl): A loosely similar idea to this, but focused on `AbstractArrays`.